sosy-lab/cpachecker/lib/python-benchmark/README.md

 We currently distribute these libraries in the repository because downloading them requires `pip3`, which many users do not have installed.

+The license and copyright of each Python library must be declared in a `.license` file next to it.
+Typically, this information can be extracted from the metadata in the library archive.
+Afterwards, run `reuse download --all` and add any new files under `LICENSES` such that all license texts are checked in.

 Please also update the path to the BenchExec library in `.pydevproject` in the root of the project.